-Evan Scheffey begins his fourth season at the helm of the Spartan program in the fall of 2018.
+Evan Scheffey will begin his fifth season at the helm of the Spartan program in the fall of 2019.
 He was named the new York College men's soccer coach on March 12, 2015.
-He took over for former head coach Mark Ludwig who resigned his position in December of 2014.

 In 2017, the Spartans struggled early, but won three of their last four regular season games before earning a win in the first round of the Capital Athletic Conference Tournament over St. Mary's (Md.), avenging losses from the week before and after being bounced in the tournament in 2015 by the Seahawks.
 York finished 8-9-2 overall and 4-4-1 in conference.
 Three Spartans earned second-team All-CAC honors.